-Simms Branch Trail is a 1.4 mile moderately trafficked out and back trail located near Raleigh, NC that features a river and is good for all skill levels.
+Simms Branch Trail is a 1.4 mile moderately trafficked out and back trail located near Raleigh, North Carolina that features a river and is good for all skill levels.
 The trail is primarily used for hiking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash